|Year 7||Year 11||Engineering|

 Key Stage 3 (Years 7-9)

 In Keys Stage 3 we provide units of work that are both interesting and relevant to our pupils and we constantly review the curriculum to ensure new projects.
-Students will complete modules in Resistant Materials, Graphics, Textiles and Food with each module lasting around 14 lessons and all are taught in specialist rooms.
+Students will complete modules in the Workshop, Product Design, CAD /CAM, Textiles and Food with each module lasting around 14 lessons and all are taught in specialist rooms.
 Each module allows students to develop their design and practical skills.

 GCSE (Years 10-11)